VisualText/py-package-nlpengine/README.md

 ## READ FIRST

+It is important to understand that the NLPPlus package for Python is very different from ALL other NLP packages in a very important and practical way.

 Current NLP python packages have the "intention" of being plug-and-play systems that perform natural language tasks without modification.
 The problem is that when these systems ultimately fail in critical situations,